Skip to main content

 Important

-• WalletConnect session establishment, and
+• WalletConnect session establishment,

 • transaction approval through the Interstellar PoHI / VCA flow.